 The American Academy of Pediatrics states: “Vitamin K1 should be given to all newborns as a single, intramuscular dose of 0.5 to 1 mg.”
 They say that it is okay to delay administration of intramuscular Vitamin K until after the first feeding is completed, but that it should be given within six hours of birth.
 The AAP does not recommend oral Vitamin K, because some infants may have trouble absorbing it and there is no FDA-approved version in the U.S.

-In the Netherlands, the current practice recommendation consists of giving 1 mg Vitamin K orally directly after birth and a daily dose of 25 mcg from day 8 onwards.
+In the Netherlands, the current practice recommendation consists of giving 1 mg Vitamin K orally directly after birth and a daily dose of 150 mcg from day 8 through 13 weeks of life (de Winter et al, 2011).

 In New Zealand, the guidelines state that infants should receive 1 mg of Vitamin K as a single intramuscular shot at birth.
 If parents do not consent to the shot but do consent to oral Vitamin K, then 2 mg of Vitamin K should be given by mouth soon after birth, once at 3-7 days, and again at 6 weeks.
 Parents should be informed that bleeding can still occur with the oral Vitamin, even if the parents comply with the oral regimen.